Do I Have to Refrigerate my Fresh Eggs?

 1 Week on the Counter = 49 Days in the Refrigerator

 One day out on the counter at room temperature equals roughly a week in the refrigerator as far as the egg's freshness goes.
-So if you aren't going to eat the eggs in a week or so, then you'll want to refrigerate them.
+So if you aren't going to eat the eggs in a week or two, then you'll want to refrigerate them.

 And if you wash your eggs as soon as you collect them, then they should be refrigerated immediately.